 The Great Whistleblower Yogananda found he had been very foolish in starting his fellowship.
 A question arises: Why did he not close down his organisation when he regretted having started it?
 Or why did he not change it to something he could accept better than eating faeces, as he tells in the letter?
 (If he was all infallible as SRF tells)?
 Yogananda could have tucked in his fellowship to avoid getting more members and let those he had got.
 Or he could have helped his secretaries and the others to better ways than editing Yogananda suggestions and even the Autobiography of a Yogi for long.
 However, non-violent and fair newcomers were not dissuaded from entering to their own future benefit . . .

-The guru found that he had started an organisation he repented having started, and did not seem to remedy a lot - he did not shut down Self-Realization Fellowship, he just complained and in time got disinterested in it, we are informed.
-In his later years he retired to a hut on the desert fringle in Twenty-Nine Palms.
-There he spent a large part of those years, writes his biographer (Dasgupta 2006, 104).
-Could Yogananda have repented much in vain?
+In short, the guru found he had started an organisation he repented having started, did not seem to remedy a lot and did not shut down Self-Realization Fellowship.
+He complained and in time got much disinterested in it for some reasons or others.
+In his later years he retired to a hut on the desert fringe in Twenty-Nine Palms.
+There he spent a large part of his last years, writes his biographer (Dasgupta 2006, 104).